Danail57/Fundamentals-of-Software-Engineering/README.md

 # Exercises:
-*All the folders show different task completions including readable source code, validating inputs and outputs, and learning better practices for a better and readable code.*
+*All the folders that are named "Week_1, Week_2, etc until the end of this semester" show different task completions including readable source code, validating inputs and outputs, and learning better practices for a better and readable code.*